 We then began canvassing neighborhoods and local businesses with fliers, business cards and car magnets.
 Anything to get the word out so we could serve as many animals as we could.
 Our internet friends made sure that our flier was shared far and wide on social media.
 Newswest 9 and Telemundo did short stories on our clinic that helped spread the word even more.
 Suddenly we began to get desperate pleas for low cost spay and neuter from people outside of the City of Midland but still within the West Texas area.
 We knew then that we must change our mission from just Midland to the entire West Texas area so we quickly changed our name to Fix West Texas and applied for not-for-profit tax status.

-As it turns out, bringing low cost spay and neutering to West Texas means much more than just altering animals to reduce the amount of strays, rescued animals, animals entering the shelter and euthanized animals (as if that isn’t enough).
-It’s also about identifying a need and working together to meet the need, while building a deeper sense of community.
-It has brought volunteers and donors together from all walks of life and it has given those with low income a chance to afford the services they know they need for their animals.
-And that gives me great hope.
+As it turned out, bringing low cost spay and neutering to West Texas meant much more than just altering animals to reduce the amount of strays, rescued animals, animals entering the shelter and euthanized animals (as if that isn’t enough).
+It was also about identifying a need and working together to meet the need, while building a deeper sense of community.
+It brought volunteers and donors together from all walks of life and it has given those with low income a chance to afford the services they know they need for their animals.
+And that gives us great hope.

 We will continue to work hard to fix as many animals as we can in the hopes of reducing the suffering of those in shelters and on the streets.
 We will also continue to save funds for a permanent location that is between Midland and Odessa so we can equally serve both communities.